Umbraco UI Builder

 .Build();

-Raised when the repository Save method is called and before the entity has been persisted.
-The notification contains an Entity property with Before and After inner properties.
-These properties provide access to a copy of the currently persisted entity (or null if a new entity) and the updated entity that´s saved.
-Changes can be made to the After entity and they will be persisted as part of the save operation.
+Triggers when Save is called before persisting the entity.
+The notification contains an Entity property with Before and After values, providing access to the previous and updated entities.
+Modify the After entity to persist changes.
 If the Cancel property of the notification is set to true then the save operation will be canceled and no changes will be saved.

 public class MyEntitySavingEventHandler : INotificationHandler<EntitySavingNotification> {